 Adel Monchaoui

-We know each other so little
+We know so little about each other

 Akli - A Berber in turmoil